Mofed14/E-commerce-api/README.md

 12- getAllUsers, getSingleUser, showCurrentUser, updateUser, updateUserPassword 13- authorize permissions
 14- If the user does not authenticated (email or password don't exist the getusers or getsingleuser etc if the authenticated is good but is not admin the user does not authorized)
+15- Api for products with authorization and authentication 16- (createProduct, getAllProducts, getSingleProduct, updateProduct, deleteProduct, uploadImage) 17- mockaroo to create a fake data